Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 Conclusion

 AI detectors are not accurate.
-That is not a prediction or a concern about future misuse.
-It is the current state of the technology, supported by published research, real documented harm to students, and the decisions of institutions that have examined the evidence and stopped using these tools.
+That is not a prediction or a worry about future misuse.
+It is the current state of the technology, supported by published research, real documented harm to students, and the decisions of institutions that have looked at the evidence and stopped using these tools.

 The numbers tell the story clearly.
-OpenAI's classifier caught AI writing only 26% of the time and wrongly accused human writers 9% of the time, leading the company to shut it down.
+OpenAI's classifier caught AI writing only 26% of the time and wrongly accused human writers 9% of the time, so the company shut it down.
 The Stanford study found that 61% of TOEFL essays by non-native speakers were flagged as AI.
-Vanderbilt calculated that even a 1% false positive rate would mean 750 innocent students accused every year at their institution alone.
+Vanderbilt calculated that even a 1% false positive rate would mean 750 innocent students accused every year at their school alone.

 Reference links